Quorum (Latter Day Saints): Aaronic priesthood quorums

-A Priests Quorum is a quorum consisting of up to 48 Aaronic priesthood holders ordained to the office of priest.
-Young men are eligible to become a priest at the beginning of the year of their 16 birthday.
-If there are more than 48 priests in the ward, then the bishop may choose to divide the quorum.
-Priests Quorums are organized at the ward level and presided over by the bishop.
+A priests quorum is a quorum consisting of up to forty-eight Aaronic priesthood holders ordained to the office of priest.
+Young men are eligible to become a priest at the beginning of the year of their sixteenth birthday.
+If there are more than forty-eight priests in the ward, then the bishop may choose to divide the quorum.
+Priests quorums are organized at the ward level and presided over by the bishop.
 The bishop typically calls two "assistants" from the quorum to oversee the day-to-day affairs of the quorum.

-A Teachers Quorum is a quorum consisting of up to 24 individuals ordained to the office of Teacher.
-Young men are eligible to become a teacher at the beginning of the year of their 14 birthday.
-If there are more than 24 teachers in the ward, then the bishop may choose to divide the quorum.
-Teachers Quorums are organized at the ward level and act under the direction of the bishop, who calls a Teachers Quorum President to hold keys to direct the work of the quorum.
+A teachers quorum is a quorum consisting of up to twenty-four individuals ordained to the office of teacher.
+Young men are eligible to become a teacher at the beginning of the year of their fourteenth birthday.
+If there are more than twenty-four teachers in the ward, then the bishop may choose to divide the quorum.
+Teachers quorums are organized at the ward level and act under the direction of the bishop, who calls a teachers quorum president to hold keys to direct the work of the quorum.

-A Deacons Quorum is a quorum consisting of up to 12 individuals ordained to the office of Deacon.
-Young men are eligible to become a deacon at the beginning of the year of their 12 birthday.
-If there are more than 12 deacons in the ward, then the bishop may choose to divide the quorum.
-Deacons Quorums are organized at the ward level and act under the direction of the bishop, who calls a Deacons Quorum President to hold keys to direct the work of the quorum.
+A deacons quorum is a quorum consisting of up to twelve individuals ordained to the office of deacon.
+Young men are eligible to become a deacon at the beginning of the year of their twelfth birthday.
+If there are more than twelve deacons in the ward, then the bishop may choose to divide the quorum.
+Deacons quorums are organized at the ward level and act under the direction of the bishop, who calls a deacons quorum president to hold keys to direct the work of the quorum.